kimamovic21/udemy-reactjs-testing-course-johnsmilga/01-rtl-tutorial/README.md

 ## RTL Tutorial

 Alright, now that we have discussed the main concepts and libraries we are going to use in this course, let's start our testing journey with the React Testing Library tutorial, where we will learn the core concepts of React Testing Library as well as testing in general.

 Since adding React Testing Library to an existing Vite project requires quite a few steps, and based on my experience, students get bored with such setup at the beginning of the course, I have prepared a project with pre-configured Vite, Vitest, and React Testing Library.
 This way, we don't need to waste any time and can dive right into the fun part - writing our first tests.
 With that said, to all the setup junkies - don't worry, we will cover the entire setup process in the next course section.

 ## Setup

-In order to follow along with the course content, you will need to get a hold of the course repository located at this [URL](https://github.com/john-smilga/react-testing-course).I also shared the link in the previous lecture, so
+In order to follow along with the course content, you will need to get a hold of the course repository located at this link:
-Once you have cloned the repository, open the 01-rtl-tutorial folder in your favorite IDE (in my case VSCode), install the dependencies by running `npm install`, run `npm run dev` to start the project in development mode, and also open another terminal instance and run `npm run test` to start the tests.If everything is set up correctly, you should see the following output in the terminal:
+[URL](https://github.com/john-smilga/react-testing-course).
+I also shared the link in the previous lecture, so once you have cloned the repository, open the 01-rtl-tutorial folder in your favorite IDE (in my case VSCode), install the dependencies by running `npm install`, run `npm run dev` to start the project in development mode, and also open another terminal instance and run `npm run test` to start the tests.
+If everything is set up correctly, you should see the following output in the terminal:

 ## Files and Folders